crossplane/crossplane/design/one-pager-configuration-stacks.md

   may not seem like a big hurdle, changing some high level parameters of that environment is cumbersome _after_ it's deployed.
 * A user who is familiar with AWS may not be familiar with Azure or GCP.
-So, ready-made configuration stacks that promise a very similar setup would be useful for them to see how they can achieve similar setups and run various benchmarks according to their business needs.
+So, ready-made resource packs that promise a very similar setup would be useful for them to see how they can achieve similar setups and run various benchmarks according to their business needs.
 * After you run `kubectl apply -f <directory of YAMLs>`, a dependency graph of